PeterChauYEG/lets-talk-deployment/README.md

 # Lets-talk 4
-## Operations
+## Setup
-clone this repo
+1. clone this repo
-clone api, robot, ui into this repo build docker image run docker image
+2. clone api, ui into this repo

 ## Robot
 ### Connection to the robot